efe Consultants

 Dissolved Gas-in-oil Analysis (DGA)

-A diagnostic technique for the detection of incipient fault conditions in oil-filled transformers, by interpreting the test results of the dielectric oil sampled from the transformer.
+DGA is a primary diagnostic technique for detecting incipient fault conditions in oil-immersed transformers.
+Analyzing historical DGA trends is essential in identifying evolving failure mechanisms.
 Test results of the DGA for several years can assist in the trending of the failure mechanism of the equipment

 The key gases of DGA are hydrogen (H2), methane (CH4), acetylene (C2H2), ethylene (C2H4), ethane (C2H6), carbon monoxide (CO) and carbon dioxide (CO2).
 With the exception of CO2, the remaining six gases are combustible.
-The followings are indicative signs of the individual gases,
+The following are indicative of specific fault conditions:

 • High carbon monoxide & carbon dioxide indicate thermal or oxidative damage to cellulose insulation.
 If there were high carbon monoxide detected but no reports of previous overloading events or indications of thermal problems, it could suggest excessive oxygen in the oil